SkullGamer205/AI-Generated-Adventure/README.md

 # AI-Generated-Adventure
 SMBX episode generated with the help of artificial intelligence, generators and other goodies, and also polished by me.

+# Story

+...In the center of the world is an island inhabited by the most powerful beings.
+Man has never tried to conquer this territory.
+However, the **4** ancient gods that protected this island have disappeared.
+Some people have suggested that these gods became possessed by evil, others believed that they left their citadel to continue their travels.
+Some also said that one person has the ability to bring the gods back into place using four special stones (crystals).
+If he finds all the stones and returns the gods, he will become the new hero of the world...

 # Resources
 ## Level/relief Generator
 * [2D House Generator by llesha](https://llesha.itch.io/2d-house-generator)